inab/opeb-submission/sampleContainers/README.md

 In order to test this proof of concept, you only have to follow next script:

-1. Once you have cloned this repository, and you are in the `sampleDockers` directory, you have to run next commands in order to build the sample images:
+1. Once you have cloned this repository, and you are in the `sampleContainers` directory, you have to run next commands in order to build the sample images:

   ```bash